robix82/bsc_project/README.md

 ## HSE (Health Search Engine)

 HSE is the core part of the apparatus, consisting in a special purpose Lucene based search engine.
 HSE is implemented as a Java SpringBoot web application, using Apache Maven for dependency management and build.
-Javadoc describing the individual classes is available under hse/doc.
+Javadoc describing the individual classes is available under `hse/doc`.

 ### Run using docker-compose

-The current version can be run by issuing
+The current version can be run by issuing `docker-compose up` from the `hse` directory. if the images are not already installed on the system, the latest hse image as well as the required MySql image will be downloaded from DockerHub.
-    docker-compose up
-from the `hse` directory.

 ### Build with Maven

-running
+running `mvn clean install`
-  mvn clean install
-from the `hse` creates a local build intended to be used during development.
+from the `hse` directory creates a local build intended to be used during development.
 Running this build requires a local MySql instance running on port 3306 and containing a database named `hse_db`.

 running
-  `mvn -Pprod clean install`
-creates the final docker image.
+  `mvn -Pprod clean install` creates the final docker image.